 Get a Great Review!
-Top Tips for Housesitters
+Our Top 8 Tips for New Housesitters

 This whole housesitting thing is proving to be a perfect mix for us.
 I use the word "mix" because it not only gives us a means of travel without having to pay for lodging but also satisfies our need for spending time with animals.
 Most all housesitting jobs are primarily petsitting jobs.
 Your purpose in being there is to take care of the animals while the humans are away for an extended period of time.
 So you being a house/petsitter could also be saving the homeowner a LOT of money in kennel/boarding costs while keeping their pets comfortable since they get to stay in their own home.